Don't Call This Love: Critical reception

-Chart performance
+Commercial performance

 In the United Kingdom, "Don't Call this Love" debuted inside the top five on the UK Singles Charts, charting at number three week beginning 25 November 2008, following several promotional appearances, including a "winner's comeback" performance on The X Factor.
 The following week, "Don't Call this Love" fell to number eleven on the UK charts, slipping out of the top ten entirely.
 It remained in the UK Top 40 for a following week, charting at number twenty, before slipping from the Top 40 to number forty-two, week commencing 15 November 2008.
 The following week, 22 November, "Don't Call this Love" charted at number seventy-nine before falling out of the UK Top 100 Singles Charts.

 In Jackson's native Scotland, "Don't Call this Love" was considerablly more successful.
 The single topped the Scottish Singles Charts and remained at the number one position for two weeks, before slipping to number five on the charts and being knocked off the top spot by the X Factor's cover version of Mariah Carey's "Hero.
 In its following week, the song managed to remain within the Scottish Top 10 Singles, slipping to number eight and then to number ten the following week.
 On the chart update for the week commencing 23 November, "Don't Call this Love" had slipped from the Scottish Top 10 to its new position of number thirteen, falling three places from number ten in its previous week, with a new entry from Duffy with "Rain On Your Parade" knocking the song down to number thirteen.
 "Don't Call this Love" continued to fall down the charts in Scotland until its eighth week in the chart, where an increase in sales meant "Don't Call this Love" climbed from number twenty to number seventeen.